alephmelo/fast-api-docker-template/README.md

 ## Customize
 ### Settings Files
 The `envs` folder contains the files so you can use different settings depending on the environment you're running the API.
-It rellies on the enviroment variable `MODE`, which evals to `production` or `development` in order to read the correct `.env` file.
+It relies on the environment variable `MODE`, which evals to `production` or `development` in order to read the correct `.env` file.

 ### Environment Variables
 - `PORT`=`80`